Lumukso/lumukso/README.md

 ### Guardian Invitation & Confirmation

-2-Phase guardian address setup is applied to Lumukso in order to make sure that every added guardian has made a consent to confirm their intention to become a guardian.
+2-Phase guardian address configuration is applied to Lumukso in order to make sure that every added guardian has made a consent to confirm their intention to become a guardian.
 This consent is made via a specially crafted signature defined in Lumukso smart contract.

 ### Social Recovery Fault Tolerance